Val Town Code SearchReturn to Val Town

 https://docs.val.town/quickstarts/first-cron/

-like this: Step 2Run in Val Town ↗ export default async function (interval: Interval) { // your code… } This function will be run on a schedule.
+The default code will look like this: weatherNotifier.ts export default async function (interval: Interval) { // your code… } This function will be run on a schedule.
 By default, this

 Sections

-like this: Step 2Run in Val Town ↗ export default async function (interval: Interval) { // your code… } This function will be run on a schedule.
+The default code will look like this: weatherNotifier.ts export default async function (interval: Interval) { // your code… } This function will be run on a schedule.
 By default, this

 Step 3: Get the weather